This Euphoria Line Captures The Exact Meaning Of That Emotional Episode

-Euphoria’s very first episode of season 2 is big.
-It’s not physically expansive, hosting just two scenes over an hour run time, but it is emotionally as vast as the ocean, as heroine Rue Bennet (Emmy-winner Zendaya) references in the chapter.
+Euphoria’s very first episode of 2020 is big.
+It’s not physically expansive, hosting just two scenes over an hour run time, but it is emotionally as vast as the ocean heroine Rue Bennet (Emmy-winner Zendaya) references in the chapter.
 The episode — officially called “Euphoria Special Episode Part 1: Rue” — grapples with religion, the theory of redemption, familial trauma, and even American history.
 As Narcotics Anonymous sponsor Ali (Colman Domingo) tells Rue towards the end of the installment, “You gotta believe in the poetry.
 The value of two people sitting in a diner on Christmas Eve talking about life, addiction, loss.”

 Advertisement

 Euphoria believes in the poetry.
-But, such boundless contemplation over the many questions of the universe may leave viewers confused about what, precisely, is the ultimate meaning of “Rue.”
+Still, such boundless contemplation over the many questions of the universe may leave viewers confused about what, precisely, is the ultimate meaning of “Rue.”
 For that, you need to pay attention to one specific line in the first half of the episode about why Rue is still alive despite the constant fatal horrors of the world.
 In the face of all that darkness, Rue is still here.

 Over the first 20 minutes of “Rue,” the eponymous character admits one of her darkest secrets: Rue, who has an addiction to prescription pills, doesn’t want to get sober.
 She says the biggest obstacle in her road to sobriety is her inability to accept the second step of battling addiction, which is believing “that a power greater than ourselves can restore us to sanity.”
-Besides Otis Redding and a mack truck, Rue refuses to think that a true higher power — like God — could ever save her, or is real, for that matter.
+Besides Otis Redding and a mack truck, Rue refuses to think that a true higher power — like God — is real, let alone that it has the capacity to “restore” her.
 Rue is convinced that there is no order to the reasons why people, including her late father, die (she’s wearing his hoodie for most of “Rue”).
-The underlying suggestion is that Rue cannot understand why she is still on the earth while her dad had a real “purpose,” like raising her and her little sister (Storm Reid).
+The underlying suggestion is that Rue cannot understand why she is still on the earth while her dad, who had the “purpose” of raising her and her little sister (Storm Reid), is gone.

 “Why is one person’s purpose greater than another’s?
 Why are some people struck down while others live?”
 Ali asks.
 “Why are you, Rue Bennett, sitting here when other 17-year-olds — 17-year-olds who are better, kinder, who are more respectful than you aren’t sitting here?”